zCFD/zCFDguide/docs/source/control-dict.rst

                           },
                 },

-Certain conditions are specified relatively
+Certain conditions are specified relative to a reference set of conditons

 .. code-block:: python